 You'll have access to a mentor throughout who will be happy to help if you need any guidance along the way.

-You will need to do about 20 hours of your own study outside of the seven days, including time spent on preparing delivery materials for days four–five and six–seven.
+You will need to do about 20 hours of your own study outside of the seven days, including time spent on preparing delivery materials for days 4-5 and 6-7.

 Hear from a variety of speakers from a mental health related background.
 These sessions could include discussions with people who have experienced mental health issues, a carer of someone with mental ill health, or someone from a medical background.

-Your chance to deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.
+You will deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.
 This is a great opportunity to further broaden your understanding of the topics covered on the course.